Tucker Carlson's Lies About Jews and Israel

 (Some of the commentators discuss how Simeon could have married his sister, normally a type of incest forbidden to both Jews and Noahides.
 They explain that this Midrash follows the opinion in the Talmud (Sanhedrin 57b) that this is not a form of incest forbidden to Noahides.
 See commentators to Rashi to 46:10.)

 (There is a spot today marked as Dinah's tomb in that area, although it's very difficult to find.
-On a recent trip to the Galilee, my wife and I made a brief attempt to locate it.
+On a past trip to the Galilee, my wife and I made a brief attempt to locate it.
 It's about a 10-minute walk from the nearest road.
-A local tour guide pointed out about where the road's closest approach is.
-We pulled over and my wife looked around, but there was no obvious indication we were in the right area, so we didn't attempt to wander farther.)
+A nearby tour guide pointed out about where the road's closest approach is.
+We pulled over and my wife looked around, but there was no obvious indication we were in the right area, so we didn't attempt to wander further.)

 Another opinion is found in the Talmud that Dinah eventually married Job who (according to this opinion) was a contemporary of Jacob), no doubt exerting a very positive influence on that righteous man (Baba Batra 15b).